 Why You Can't Have It Both Ways

-Whether you are racking your brains trying to find the perfect Time Capsule Container, or trying to fit 1,000 words onto a 5x7" plaque, know this: you can't have it both ways.
+Whether you are wracking your brains trying to find the perfect Time Capsule Container, or trying to find the cheapest kind that will do, know this: you can't have it both ways.
 That is to say, you can't spend NO money on a time capsule container and have the best protection for your items.
-And you can't choose the smallest plaque and throw so many words on it that it just doesn't fit.
 Buck up!

 There's no free lunch

 We have seen customers come to us because the time capsule container they chose was donated to them, but leaked after only a few years.
 They got the time capsule container for free, but it leaked!
 Most often, the leaking container is made of plastic or was intended to be a small burial casket.
 In the case of the plastic time capsule, the material is suspect and will crack over time.
 With a burial casket, be aware of the way it seals.
 Do not take the donor's word for this important characteristic - inspect it yourself, or have an expert take a look.

 Please, use common sense.